JordanHardie/Adventure/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MPL 2.0 License - see the LICENSE file for details.